 Developing routines also helps to save energy.
 Learn more in this post: How to Build Strong & Lasting Business Routines!

 For decades multitasking has been glorified, and our attention spans have suffered because of it.

 Throw multitasking out the window along with your parachute pants right. now.

 Setting up your home office in zones can also help your focus and efficiency.
 Learn more: Supercharge Your Organization and Productivity with Office Zones!

 #7 Create Additional Task Lists

-If we’re tackling only 3 tasks a day, what happens to the hundreds of other tasks that we’ll have to complete at some point?
+If you’re tackling only 3 tasks a day, what happens to the hundreds of other tasks that you need to complete at some point?

 We’re going to create additional lists to store and organize those tasks.

 I like to use my brain dump list, which I talked about in 6 Things To Do on Sunday for the Best Work Week Ever.

 You could create a “Master Task List” or an “Ongoing Tasks” list.